eisenzopf/redactomatic/README.md

 The `redact.RedactorPhraseDict` class is very similar to `redact.RedactorPhraseList` but it reads its phrase list data from a JSON or YML file rather than a CSV.

-The following parameters are supported
+The following parameters are used to define where the phrase list can be found.

 - phrase-filename - The name of a JSON or YML file containing the phrases
 - phrase-path - A JSON style path to the elements where the phrases are defined (e.g. toplist.words)
-- prematch - A section defining a regular expression pattern to match before the phrase (optional)
-- prematch.regex - an inline regular expression or list ore regular expressions
-- prematch.regex-filename - a filename contaning the regular expression (not supported yet)
-- prematch.regex-id - an ID to a regex definition in the regex section/

 The `phrase-filename` can be an absolute path, or a relative path.
 If it is a relative path then redactomatic will look for it relative to the current working directory.
 If the path is prefixed with `$REDACT_HOME` then the path will be interpreted relative to the path in the enviornment variable `REDACT_HOME`.
 If that environment variable is not set then it will search relative to installation directory of redactomatic.py.

 The `phrase-path` defines the path into the JSON or YML file to find the phrase list.
 It is intended that this will eventually follow JPATH but currenlty class only supports one sub-level.

+This redactor using regular expressions to match the phrases in an identical manner to `redact.RedactorPhraseList`.
+It supports the same parameters to affect the regular expression matching.

+- flags - behaves as described for `redact.RedactorRegex`.
+- add-wordbreak - If True, sets the prematch.regex and postmatch.regex t- be '\b'.
+(Default=True)
+- prematch - A section defining the pattern to match *before* the phrase (optional).
+One of:
+  - regex - an inline regular expression or list ore regular expressions
+  - regex-filename - a filename contaning the regular expression (not supported yet)
+  - regex-id - an ID to a regex definition in the regex section
+- postmatch - A section defining the pattern to match *after* the phrase (optional).
+One of:
+  - regex - an inline regular expression or list ore regular expressions
+  - regex-filename - a filename contaning the regular expression (not supported yet)
+  - regex-id - an ID to a regex definition in the regex section

+The `prematch` section allows you to define a regular expression that must be true prior to the phrase.
+Considering the definition of the `Common_Cardinal_Phrases` entity shown above.
+The keywords are drawn from the 'keywords' section of 'keywords.json' file and then the regular expression `/[1-9]+[ ]/` is prepended to these keywords.
+This means it will only match these keywords if they are preceded by one or more digits followed by a space and then followed by the keyword.  for example '1 week' will match but 'a bad year' will not.

 ```
 {